LukeGrahamLandry/franca/devlog.md

   before i just figured it out in asm based on sizes. but now i need to change stuff in emit_bc based on it too, feels cleaner to decide in one place. inline asm now needs you to say #c_call.
 - now only mmap is failing.

+Did default values for struct fields.
+Involved some hacky threading result around but really it shouldn't need the result since that just holds var types and default values are always constexpr.
+Vars know thier scope anyway, could just track types there too.
+But it feels a bit cringe to have every tiny thing know whats going on?

 ## early returns / rls bc again (May 7)